windingwind/zotero-better-notes/README.md

 Simply click on the corresponding export button in the toolbar and follow the prompts.

-### GPT Integration
+### LLM Integration

 The [Zotero-GPT](https://github.com/MuiseDestiny/zotero-gpt) plugin provides GPT Integration.
-If you also have Better Notes installed, you can wake up GPT pane in the _workspace_ note editor with `space` key.
+If you also have Better Notes installed, you can wake up its chatting pane in the  note editor and insert/modify content in the note.

-You can:

-- Ask GPT questions about current note
-- Summarize/fix spelling and grammar/translate/polish the selection
-- Accept suggestions/modifications from GPT with `enter` key.

 ### Action Workflow